software-mansion/react-native-gesture-handler/docs/docs/gesture-handlers/rotation-gh.md

 ---

 :::warning
-Consider using the new [gestures API](/docs/gestures/gesture) instead.
-The old API is not actively supported and is not receiving the new features.
+The old API will be removed in Gesture Handler 4.
+Please migrate to [gestures API](/docs/gestures/gesture) instead.
 Check out [RNGH 2.0 section in Introduction](/docs/#rngh-20) for more information.
 :::

 A continuous gesture handler that can recognize a rotation gesture and track its movement.